EphramPerdition/helm-fuzzier/README.md

 This package provides more intuitive fuzzy matching behavior for [Helm](https://github.com/emacs-helm/helm).

+Now available on MELPA, install it with `package-install`.

 You should also consider installing the [helm-flx](https://github.com/PythonNut/helm-flx) package from MELPA, for even better results.